 A Working Group convened by the Center for Global Development, Thanzi la Onse, and The HIV Modelling Consortium

 International organizations influence national-level health sector priorities by affecting how much funding is available for healthcare delivery within countries and setting limits on how that funding is used.
 They exert particular influence in setting disease-specific targets, developing clinical guidelines, and using investment cases.
 But for the most part, the processes they follow in undertaking these activities do not account for limited country resources or the other uses those resources could be put to.
-The Center for Global Development, Thanzi la Onse, and the HIV Modelling Consortium have launched a working group on Economics in Global Health Goals and Guidelines.
-The working group will engage key global health stakeholders—international organizations, national policymakers from LMICs, researchers, and others—to reflect on the use of economics in international guideline- and target-setting (in addition to other international priority-setting processes).
-We aim to develop recommendations to help global health organizations ensure their actions lead to the greatest population health gains within the limited means available.
-A final report is forthcoming.
+The Center for Global Development, Thanzi la Onse, and the HIV Modelling Consortium launched a working group on Economics in Global Health Goals and Guidelines.
+The working group engaged key global health stakeholders—international organizations, national policymakers from LMICs, researchers, and others—to reflect on the use of economics in international guideline- and target-setting (in addition to other international priority-setting processes).
+We aimed to develop recommendations to help global health organizations ensure their actions lead to the greatest population health gains within the limited means available, with a final report now available.

 Healthcare funding and allocation decisions often depend upon complex interactions between numerous stakeholders.
 In low- and middle-income countries, international organizations may hold substantial sway over prioritization decisions by providing financial and technical assistance to facilitate policy or program change to support the attainment of targets or adoption of guidelines.
 The actions of international organizations have certainly resulted in tremendous disease-specific health gains; however, it has been argued that current processes hinder efforts to maximize population health by channeling resources toward few health concerns, which may not have the greatest effect on population health or be aligned with priorities of national governments and their citizens.
 For example, the methods behind the development of World Health Organization Guidelines typically result in recommendation of interventions that have the greatest individual-level benefit (i.e. greatest benefits to those able to receive interventions), but do not necessarily minimize morbidity and mortality across a population considering limited healthcare resources.